-These products include construction timbers and highway guardrail posts.
-The market is highly fragmented and characterized by commodity pricing and lack of quality standardization.
+These products include foundation and marine piling, railway bridge and crossing timbers, construction timbers and highway guardrail posts.
 Demand for these products typically follows the construction cycle and producers compete on quality, price, service and access to raw wood.
-These products also include marine and foundation pilings.
-Demand for these products typically follows the construction cycle and producers compete on quality, price, service and access to raw wood.

-Since the acquisition of Tangent in April 2010, the Company also manufactures the wood preservative creosote for use in its wood treating activities, as well as other coal tar based products such as roof pitch and road tar, which are sold to third party customers.

-Since the acquisition of Tangent, the Company also provides crosstie recycling services, which are performed for railroad operators and include collecting and stacking used ties on the railroads right of way, and picking up and delivering the used ties to the Company operated recycling plants.
+The Company also manufactures the wood preservative creosote for use in its wood treating activities, as well as other coal tar based products such as roof pitch and road tar, which are sold to third party customers.
+Additionally, the Company provides crosstie recycling services, which are performed for railroad operators and include collecting and stacking used ties on the railroads right of way, and picking up and delivering the used ties to the Company operated recycling plants.
 Used crossties are verified at the track site for potential resale as landscape ties to landscape companies.
 Those ties which are not usable as landscape ties are processed into woodchips at the recycling plants (biomass) and sold primarily to paper or energy companies to be used by them as boiler fuel.